-Our firm has the training and experience to go beyond the inherent limitations of the commercial digital forensic software tools.
-We recover and analyze digital evidence the tools overlook.
-We accomplish this through the use of custom EnScripts and Python Scripts for use with Encase 7 Forensic and Cellebrite UFED Physical Analyzer.
-Our coders and examiners recover and analyze evidence faster and more effectively by working together on strategic solutions (custom code) to resolve complex digital forensic problem sets.
-This multidisciplinary approach to digital forensics sets us apart in the field and saves our clients money.
-By utilizing custom code we can get the job done in a fraction of the time it takes to point-and-click our way to the solution.
+The professionals we work with have the training and experience to go beyond the inherent limitations of the commercial digital forensic software tools.
+They recover and analyze digital evidence the tools overlook.
+They accomplish this through the use of custom EnScripts and Python Scripts for use with Encase 7 Forensic and Cellebrite UFED Physical Analyzer.
+We work with coders and examiners who can recover and analyze evidence faster and more effectively by working together on strategic solutions (custom code) to resolve complex digital forensic problem sets.

 Expert Witness Training

-Our examiners receive expert witness training so that their testimony is simple, helpful and engaging.
+The examiners we contract with receive expert witness training so that their testimony is simple, helpful and engaging.
 We are aware that a person can be an excellent expert but make a bad expert witness.
-Our experts always maintain a professional appearance.
+Our expert contractors always maintain a professional appearance.
 They are trained in proper demeanor, gestures, posture and tone.
-Our experts are taught to avoid taking on an adversarial attitude during cross-examination.
+They are taught to avoid taking on an adversarial attitude during cross-examination.
 This helps to avoid any perception of bias.
-Our experts avoid posting any statements on social media or other public medium that could raise an issue as to the expert’s credibility or bias.
+They avoid posting any statements on social media or other public medium that could raise an issue as to the expert’s credibility or bias.